 Introduction:

-miRNAs are ~22-nt regulatory RNAs that are processed from hairpin precursors.
-They act by associating with an Argonaute (AGO) protein and pairing to sites within mRNAs to direct the AGO-mediated repression of these mRNA targets (REF).
-For most sites that confer repression in mammalian cells, pairing to miRNA nucleotides 2–7, known as the miRNA seed, is critical for target recognition, with an additional pair to miRNA position 8 or an A at target position 1 often enhancing targeting efficacy (REF).
-Such sites with a perfect 6–8-nt matches to the miRNA seed region (Fig 1A) are heuristically predictive of repression, with longer sites being more effective than shorter ones and more sites being more effective than fewer sites (REF).
+miRNAs are ~22-nt regulatory RNAs that are processed from hairpin precursors and, upon association with an Argonaute (AGO) protein, pairing to sites within mRNAs to direct their destabilization and translational repression (Guo et al, 2010, Eichhorn et al, 2014, Bartel, 2019).
+For most sites that confer repression in mammalian cells, pairing to miRNA nucleotides 2–7, referred to as the miRNA seed, is critical for target recognition, with an additional pair to miRNA position 8 or an A at target position 1 often enhancing targeting efficacy (Lewis, 2005, Bartel, 2009, Schirle et al., 2015).
+Such sites with a perfect 6–8-nt matches to the miRNA seed region (Fig 1A) are heuristically predictive of repression, with longer sites being more effective than shorter ones and more sites being more effective than fewer sites (Grimson et al., 2007, Agarwal et al., 2015).
 Features of site context can also influence targeting efficacy.
-For example, sites are more effective if they reside near to other sites that can act cooperatively, within a region that does not form occlusive secondary structure, and in the 3′-untranslated region (UTR), i.e., out of the path of the scanning initiation complex and the ribosome (REFS).
+For example, sites are more effective if they reside near to other sites that can act cooperatively, within a region that does not form occlusive secondary structure, and in the 3′-untranslated region (UTR), i.e., out of the path of the scanning initiation complex and the ribosome (Grimson et al., 2007, Wan et al., 2014).

-Pairing to the miRNA 3′ region, particularly nucleotides 13–16, can supplement seed pairing to enhance targeting efficacy, and more extensive pairing to this region can compensate for imperfect seed pairing to enable targeting (REF).
+Pairing to the miRNA 3′ region, particularly nucleotides 13–16, can supplement perfect seed pairing to enhance targeting efficacy, and more extensive pairing to this region can compensate for imperfect seed pairing to enable targeting (Grimson, et al., 2007).
 These two bipartite site types are referred to as 3′-supplementary and 3′-compensatory sites, respectively (Fig 1A).
-Although much less common than sites with only a seed match, thousands of sites in human 3′-UTRs have preferentially conserved 3′-supplementary pairing (Friedman 2009), and although conserved 3′-compensatory sites are even less common, such sites can have crucial biological functions.
-For example, repression of lin-41 through two 3′-compensatory sites of the let-7 miRNA is required for viability in C. elegans (REFs).
-Moreover, the use of 3′-compensatory sites rather than canonical sites provides a mechanism to confer target specificity to different miRNA paralogs that share common seed sequences but differ at their 3′ regions, which is proposed to prevent precocious repression of lin-41 by earlier-expressed let-7 paralogs (REFs).
+Although much less common than sites with only a seed match, thousands of sites with preferentially conserved 3′-supplementary pairing are present in human 3′-UTRs have (Friedman 2009).
+Indeed, while conserved 3′-compensatory sites are even less common, such sites can have crucial biological functions.
+For example, let-7-mediated repression of lin-41 is required for viability in C. elegans through two 3′-compensatory (Reinhart et al., 2000).
+Moreover, the use of 3′-compensatory sites rather than canonical sites provides a mechanism by which to confer differential target specificity between miRNAs that share common seed sequences but differ at their 3′ regions, which is proposed to prevent precocious repression of lin-41 by earlier-expressed let-7 paralogs (REFs).